fison67/TY-Connector/README.md

 ## Install

-### Take a localkey, devid, ip
+### Take a localkey, devid, local ip address
 ```
 Install a Packet Capture app on Android
 https://play.google.com/store/apps/details?id=app.greyshirts.sslcapture&hl=ko
-If you capture a packet, you can get these information. [ devid, localkey, ip ]
+If you capture a packet, you can get these information. [ devid, localkey ]
+You have to get a local ip address from router.
 ```
 ![total](./imgs/tuya-packet-capture.jpg)
 <br/>